-Guidance with food choices to continue healthy eating throughout your cancer treatment.
+Guidance with food choices customized to help you meet your individual nutrition needs/goals and promote a healthy eating lifestyle during and after your cancer treatment.

 Strategies to minimize symptoms of nausea, constipation, taste changes and difficulty with chewing or swallowing.

-Tips to reduce fluid intake and avoid dehydration.
+Tips to promote fluid intake and avoid dehydration.

 Education to help you distinguish credible nutrition information from advertising hype regarding fad diets, supplements and herbals.